 Board Member Block said that while there is a discussion on the birth to third grade work, most of these funds go towards access and having children in programs.
 However, many of EEC's initiatives go towards quality comprehensive services.
 She asked how the agency is evaluating quality that is outside the classroom, as a significant amount of work is done outside of the classroom.
 Undersecretary Reale stated that this needs to go beyond the EEC budget at some point.

 Board Member Wasser Gish stated that historically, EEC has taken a broad approach to quality and access, and that the agency itself has a legislative mandate to serve all children.
-She emphasized the need to balance quality and access, while knowing that there are barriers to receiving services via access.
+She emphasized the need to balance quality and access, while knowing that there are barriers.
 Board Member Childs said that the more differentiated and targeted the Board is with its discretionary targets, the higher the value dollar in terms of children with health and mental health issues.

 III.
 Massachusetts Landscape: Current Assessment Practices - Presentation/Discussion